DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv_paravirtual_vmxnets_nic.rst

 .. note::

-    Follow the *Intel® DPDK Getting Started Guide* to setup the basic Intel® DPDK environment.
+    Follow the *DPDK Getting Started Guide* to setup the basic DPDK environment.

 .. note::

-    Follow the *Intel® DPDK Sample Application's User Guide*, L2 Forwarding/L3 Forwarding and TestPMD for instructions on how to run an Intel® DPDK application using an assigned VMXNET3 device.
+    Follow the *DPDK Sample Application's User Guide*, L2 Forwarding/L3 Forwarding and TestPMD for instructions on how to run a DPDK application using an assigned VMXNET3 device.

 VMXNET3 with a Native NIC Connected to a vSwitch
 ------------------------------------------------